1.) You know cow tipping is impossible.

 26.)
 The county fair was considered the social event of the year.

 27.)
-You spent more effort looking both ways when you crossed a pasture looking for bulls than you ever did crossing a road looking for cars.
+You spent more effort looking both ways when crossing a pasture looking for bulls than you ever did crossing a road looking for cars.

 28.)
-You are much more likely to have had a favorite tractor in your life (mine was the Massey Ferguson Super 90) than a favorite car.
+You are much more likely to have had a favorite tractor in your life than a favorite car.

-29.)
-You drank more water from a hose and spigot then you ever did from a plastic bottle.
+31.)
+You drank more water from a hose and the mouth of a spigot then you ever did from a plastic bottle.

 BONUS: Your town did not have a beauty queen pageant, but it did crown a Dairy, Beef, Pork, Apple, Wheat, Cranberry, or Maple Syrup Queen.
 Or something similar.